abi-sheks/mutter-cli/README.md

 Channels can have three levels of permission - member, moderator, and owner, allowing varying levels of access.
 Channels currently support three types - text, voice and video.
 ## Send message in a server
 Use `send-msg server_name channel_name`, to send a message in a text channel.
 (Can be done only while logged in).
 You will then be prompted to enter your message.
-## Displaying users, servers, channels, roles and messages
+## Displaying users, servers, channels, roles, members and messages
 Use the format `display-item` to display a list of said item.
 Here, users, servers, channels and messages are currently supported.
-NOTE : specify server_name for display-messages and display-roles.
+NOTE : specify server_name for display-messages, display-members and display-roles.
 ## Sending direct messages to other users
 Use `dm receiver_name` and enter the message upon being prompted.
 Use `show-dms user` to show dm history with the user mentioned. (requires login).
 ## Creating a new role for a server